pruthvi247/learningAndThinking/DesignpatternsAndAlgo/flutterDesignPatterns/design_patterns_series/1-Intro.md

 Strategy pattern, on the other hand takes a group of algorithms, and makes them interchangeable (by extending from a common interface).
 So that whatever class that is going to use the strategy can easily interchange it with another strategy from the group.

-In other words, Adapter does not add behavior in any way, it just modifies the existing interface to allow some other class to access the existing functionality.
+In other words, Adapter does not add behaviour in any way, it just modifies the existing interface to allow some other class to access the existing functionality.

-Strategy pattern on the other hand encapsulates different behavior, and allows them to be switched at run time.
+Strategy pattern on the other hand encapsulates different behaviour, and allows them to be switched at run time.

+`Creational` : Deals with way of creating objects or families of objects `Structural` : Deals with ways of managing complex objects hierarchies `Behavioral` : Deals with ways of identifying and improving object messaging